The multidimensional process of human development and ways to measure it:

 Social entrepreneurship approaches to human development

 Social entrepreneurship is a new and creative approach to human development that combines business techniques and principles to develop and fund projects that solve social, economic, environmental or cultural problems.
-To achieve the Sustainable Dev’t Goals, there is the need to implement resilient strategies that can stand the test of time.
+To achieve the Sustainable Dev’t Goals, there is a need to implement resilient strategies that can stand the test of time.
 This calls for the need to adopt a wide range of development strategies to meet these goals.

 Examples of social entrepreneurship approaches to human development include microfinance organizations, fair trade initiatives and corporate social responsibility.